top of page

 AACF Story

-What makes AACF unique as a campus ministry is student ownership and initiative.
-Our ministry empowers, educates, and equips students for service and witness in wherever God calls them.
-They are taught to cast vision, plan events, set budgets, form succession plans, teach scripture, share the Gospel in their communities, and much more.
-They are supported by campus ministers.
-These men and women serve as mentors, disciplers, counselors, consultants, and missionaries to the campus.
-Together, students and staff, along with the Holy Spirit has given AACF a legacy of reaching the college campus and raising up Christian leaders.
+What sets AACF apart as a campus ministry is its emphasis on student ownership and initiative.
+Our ministry empowers, educates, and equips students for service and witness wherever God calls them.
+Students are challenged to cast vision, plan events, set budgets, create succession plans, teach Scripture, share the Gospel in their communities, and more.
+They are supported by campus ministers—both fundraised and volunteer—who serve as mentors, counselors, and consultants to the students while serving as missionaries to the broader campus.
+Together, students and staff, empowered by the Holy Spirit, have built AACF’s legacy of reaching college campuses and developing Christian leaders.

-Our first leadership training conference was held in 1985.
-This conference was designed to formalize the leadership development that was happening in the staff-student discipleships.
-This has become an annual conference that continues to prepare the next generation of Christian leaders.
+In 1985, AACF held its first leadership training conference, designed to formalize the leadership development occurring through staff-student discipleship.
+This event has since become an annual conference (LTC - Leadership Training Conference), continuing to prepare the next generation of Christian leaders.

-Here is a testimony from Victor Quon (pictured with #17 black jersey, currently serves as a Campus Minister) about the first AACF Leadership Training Conference:
+Here is a testimony from Victor Quon (pictured with #17 black jersey, currently serving in AACF) about the first AACF Leadership Training Conference:

 IMG_6492_edited.jpg